Accessibility and ADA

 Visitors who are deaf or hard of hearing may have difficulty hearing the tour guide over background noise from the town and the streets, and may prefer to explore the historic downtown district or Oberlin’s abolitionist history through a Tablet Tour.

 Certified service animals or service animals-in-training are welcome in the museum when utilized for assisted care.
+For more information, see the Oberlin Heritage Center's Policies on the Presence of Animals document.

 We recommend that visitors plan to use the restroom before visiting the Oberlin Heritage Center.
 We have minimal restroom facilities that are not fully accessible.